 For an idea of monastery life 800 years ago, a visit to the magnificent Cleeve Abbey is an interesting yet tranquil day out in Washford.

 The Exmoor Pony is truly rare – with world numbers lower that of the Giant Panda, this prehistoric breed is potentially threatened with extinction.
-Open Monday, Wednesday, Thursday, Friday and Sunday 10am – 4pm.
+Head to the Exmoor Pony Center Open Monday, Wednesday, Thursday, Friday and Sunday 10am – 4pm.
 Free admission although donations greatly appreciated!

 Kayaking, coasteering, mountain biking, rock climbing and more! for a taste of outdoor adventure on Exmoor, there is plenty to choose from with local adventure companies such as Channel Adventures